-Except as described below, the accounting policies adopted in the half year period are consistent with those in the previous financial year as disclosed in the Company's consolidated financial statements for the year ended 30 September 2018.
+Except as described below, the accounting policies adopted in the condensed consolidated financial statements are consistent with those in the previous financial year as disclosed in the Company's consolidated financial statements for the year ended 30 September 2018.

 The Group applied IFRS 15 Revenue from Contracts with Customers ("IFRS 15") and IFRS 9 Financial Instruments ("IFRS 9") for the first time as of 1 October 2018.
 The impact of the initial application of these standards is explained below.